Defective Medical Device

 Why should a victim file a legal claim?

-If you have been injured or have a family member who has been killed by a defective product or device, compensation for emotional anguish, medical bills, and lost income is possible.
+If you have been injured or have a family member who has been killed by a defective product or medical device, compensation for emotional anguish, medical bills, and lost income is possible.
 However, filing a lawsuit against a negligent medical manufacturer is necessary to hold that entity liable for your loss.

 Get Legal Help Now

-At Jacobs Law Office, we know how difficult product liability and wrongful death claims can be.
+At Jacobs Law Office, we know how difficult product liability and wrongful death claims from defective medical devices can be.
 Pat Jacobs has helped injured individuals and families for over 40 years.
 If you or a family member has been harmed by a defective product or device, please contact us to set up a FREE consultation.
 We’re here to assist you with whatever you may need.
 Don’t delay, call Pat today.